-Dr. Kemper remains a Visiting Professor at King's College London as also serves as an Adjunct Professor for the University of Lübeck in Germany.
+Dr. Kemper currently serves an Adjunct Professor for the University of Lübeck in Germany.

 Our laboratory aims at understanding the unexpected roles of complement in the regulation of key basic processes of the cell in health and disease.

 Complement is generally well appreciated as a serum-effective system and critical arm of innate immunity required for the detection and removal of invading pathogens.
 Recent work from Dr. Kemper's lab, however, has highlighted an equally profound impact of complement on adaptive immunity through direct regulation of CD4+ T cells: signals mediated by T cell-expressed anaphylatoxin receptor C3aR and the complement regulator CD46 (which binds the complement activation fragment C3b) are critical checkpoints in human T cell lineage commitment and control initiation and resolution of inflammatory Th1 responses.
 Further, they have discovered that activation of the key complement components C3 and C5 is not confined to the extracellular space but occurs intracellulary (the ‘Complosome’) and that intracellular C3 and C5 activation fundamentally dictates the magnitude of Th1-mediated inflammation.
 Consequently, lack of autocrine complement activation by T cells results in deficient Th1 responses and recurrent infections, while uncontrolled intracellular C3 and/or C5 activation contributes to hyperactive Th1 responses observed in autoimmunity (rheumatoid arthritis, CAPS) and can be normalised pharmacologically by inhibiting intracellular complement activity.